 Ed2010 is a great resource if you are looking for a writing or creative job in New York City.
 Seriously, look at that job board.
 But sometimes there is a freelance gem hidden within the internship listings.
 I have actually applied for a few positions on this job board, you just have to be patient.

 1. Follow my favourite Twitter accounts

-• Modern Day Nomads: Tiffany tweets a lot of useful information, that is not alway writing-related.
+• Modern Day Nomads: Tiffany tweets a lot of useful information that is not always writing-related.
 But she features competitions, residencies and other travelling jobs, so I recommend following along.

 The same pitch isn’t going to work for every job or publication, but it is good to be prepared.
 I read quite a few freelance writing blog posts regarding pitching before figuring out what works for me.
 Check out this post from Elna Cain, which is incredibly informative.